Python tuples are iterable collections of items. They are immutable, ordered, and indexed array-like objects that permit duplicates.

 )

 Since tuples are ordered and indexed, we can access tuple elements by their indexes.
-If we could generate a set of indexes, we can use them to iterate over tuple elements.
+If we could generate a set of indexes, we could use them to iterate over tuple elements.

 For instance, we can use the range function to generate a set of numbers and iterate over them.
 We can then use the index to access the specific element of the tuple.